azat-co/practicalnode/chapter4/chapter4.md

         [This book](http://expressjsguide.com) really helps to grasp many components needed for modern-day web development.

 **Note**  The Markdown modules still need to be installed.
-The `marked` and markdown NPM packages are often used for this.
+The `marked` and markdown npm packages are often used for this.
 There&#39;s no need for an additional configuration, just install them in the project&#39;s local `node_modules` folder.

 ## Interpolation